PavlyukVadim/criticaster.io/src/pages/posts/asynchronous-js/promises/index.md

 })
 ```

+How to use them?

 #### Promise.then

-Promises have a special method ```then(onFulfilled, onRejected)``` for adding handlers:
+Promises have a special method ```then(onFulfilled, onRejected)``` for adding handlers that will be called when Promise changes stutus to 'resolve':

 ```js
 promise.then((data) => { console.log(data) }) // 'foo'
 ```

-Note: You can apply chaining to ```then``` methods, and it then method retuns a new promise the next method will be activated with a real value when the promise resolves.
+Note: You can apply chaining to ```then``` methods, and if ```then``` returns a new Promise, the next method will be activated with real value when new Promise resolves.

 Let's create a function that produces a promises:
 ```js